4KMong/D2RTooltipEditor/README.md

 A portable text and tooltip editor for Diablo II: Resurrected.

+> **TooltipEditor does not directly modify in-game item tooltips.**
+> It is a **tool for mod creators** that makes it easier to edit the text strings, D2R color codes, and formatting used as values in D2R mod JSON files.

 ## Download

 Download the latest Windows build from **GitHub Releases**.